ActianCorp/Vagrant-Vector-Install/README.md

 This was intentional to create a generic script that would work for providers Oracle Virtual Box and Azure.
 Using Azure 'chef_apply' will fail installing Chef.
 Even when Chef is manually installed to circumvent this, it will then fail applying a Recipe even though it appears to complete successfully.

+A Vagrant plugin is available called cachier.
+This plugin will cache update packages from one execution of the box to the next so reduces the wait time for boxes to be downloaded whenever a machines is reset This is installed as follows:
+    `vagrant plugin install cachier`

 KNOWN ISSUES:

 Randomly the DBT3 scripts can get stuck waiting for user input (They are run non interactively).

 If the VM creation appears to stall for a long time 'Running script: DBT3 Test Suite' logon to the VM and tail log '/tmp/load-run-dbt3-benchmark.log' for repeated messages of the format:

     Do you want to overwrite ./lineitem.tbl.3 ?
 [Y/N]: Please answer 'yes' or 'no'.

 The easiest solution is to CTRL-C the 'vagrant up' then restart the machine with 'vagrant halt' then 'vagrant up' rather than trying to kill the appropriate DBT3 processes.
 This is not detrimental to the VM created as the DBT3 scripts are the last component.